SmoresGuy/Teams-Shortcut-Buttons/README.md

 # Introduction on my changes

-I took the work done by @TellinStories and wanted to make work with Google Meet as that my standard platform at work, but I still wanted to support the Teams on a single box.
-My version introduces a switch to "toggle" between Google Meet Commands and MicroSoft Teams Commands.
-I added this another GPIO on the opposite side of the RP2040 Zero for ease of installation.
-If you choose to use this without the Switch, the code will default to Google Meet as I created the switch to be an "Override to support Teams".
+I took the work done by @TellinStories and wanted to make work with Google Meet as that my standard platform at work, but I still wanted to support the Teams on a single box, however that will have to wait.
+For now, my version introduces a Mac verion of the codes.
+Each file is named as such.

 ## Original content from [Team-Shortcut-Buttons](https://github.com/TellinStories/Teams-Shortcut-Buttons) with _modifications highlighted with italics_